Genius and Figure

-Genius and Figure (Spanish:"Genio y figura") is a 1953 Mexican film.
-It stars Luis Aguilar and Antonio Badú.
+Genius and Figure (Spanish: Genio y figura) is a 1953 Mexican comedy film directed by Fernando Méndez and starring Luis Aguilar, Antonio Badú and Esther Fernández.
+It was shot at the Churubusco Studios in Mexico City.
+The film's sets were designed by the art director José Rodríguez Granada.

 Plot

 Antonio is a player who abandoned his woman as soon as she gives birth.
 Antonio's friend Luis, will do his best to make him go back to his family.